People who care

 Funds Procurement Manager

 Malcolm has brought his vast experience in fundraising, marketing and sales, together with his passion, energy and single-minded devotion to causes advancing children’s health and care, to the PatchSA team, which he joined in the second half of 2021.
 Malcolm’s original training and experience was in business administration, financial management and accounting, followed by over 19 years in marketing and sales.
 In February 2003, Malcolm was appointed as Funds Procurement Manager of the Tygerberg Children’s Hospital Trust, during which time he also served on the School Governing Body and the Finance Committee of Tygerberg Hospital School.
 During the ensuing more than 16 years, Malcolm developed enormous passion for and devotion to fundraising for the benefit of less fortunate children and newborn babies, witnessing the life-changing enhancement of their healthcare through investment of funds in upgrading facilities and purchasing essential medical equipment.
+Malcolm has realised the enormous challenges and many shortcomings in the provision of children’s palliative care in South Africa and is inspired to procure funds needed to enable PatchSA to achieve its important objectives.

 At the launch of the South African Children’s Palliative Care Network in 2012 were from left to right, Joan Marston, Dr Kaliah Johnson, Dr Michelle Meiring and Cindy Illing